-Personnel who have authorized access to paper and electronic files that contain sensitive personal data, shall be trained to recognize “red flags” of identity theft and to comply with the BYU–Hawaii Identity Theft Prevention Procedure (Appendix A) which addresses the prevention, identification, detection, and mitigation of identity theft in connection with “covered accounts”.
+Personnel who have authorized access to paper and electronic files that contain sensitive personal data, shall be trained to recognize “red flags” of identity theft and to comply with Brigham Young University–Hawaii ("BYU–Hawaii" or "university") Identity Theft Prevention Procedure (link below) which addresses the prevention, identification, detection, and mitigation of identity theft in connection with “covered accounts”.

 A covered account is